subtract0/super-duper-disco/README.md

 ## Multi-Agent Orchestration & Messaging

+## Telegram API Modularization

+- The Telegram API handler logic is now modularized:
+  - File handling, transcription, OpenAI, and DB operations are extracted to `utils/telegram/` helpers.
+  - This keeps the API route handler under 200 lines and improves maintainability.

 - The orchestrator supports launching, monitoring, and coordinating multiple agents (the "swarm") via the `spawnSwarm` method.
 - Agents can send messages to each other using the `sendAgentMessage` and `getAgentMessages` APIs, enabling agent-to-agent communication and coordination.
 - The full swarm state (agents and messages) can be inspected for debugging, monitoring, or visualization.